StrayDogSyn/Orchestration/docs/CONTRIBUTING.md

 ### ©️ Copyright Notice

 This curriculum is © 2025 Eric "Hunter" Petross | StrayDog Syndications LLC | Second Story Initiative.
-By contributing, you agree that your contributions will be licensed under the same MIT License.
+This is proprietary educational content.
+By contributing, you agree that your contributions become part of the proprietary work and will be subject to the same license terms.
 Please see [LICENSE](LICENSE) for details.

 ## <img src="https://cdn.jsdelivr.net/npm/@tabler/icons@latest/icons/clipboard-list.svg" width="20" style="filter: invert(28%) sepia(23%) saturate(1377%) hue-rotate(94deg) brightness(96%) contrast(88%);" /> Table of Contents